-Nozbe is a tool designed for everyone - no matter if you work alone or with a team you can use its features and create workflows to boost your productivity.
+Nozbe is a tool designed for every entrepreneur and business owner - no matter whether you work alone or with a team you can use its features and create workflows to boost your productivity.
 Read on to learn how to use Nozbe for effective self-management.

 In this short guide, you’ll learn how to:

 - Use projects to organize your work and goals